How HR Can Support Black, Indigenous, and People of Color in 2020

 Here at GoCo, we helped to bring Codebar, a nonprofit that facilitates diversity in the tech community, to our hometown of Houston.
 We host and fund monthly events in our headquarters in hopes of mentoring more minorities and preparing them for careers in technology.

 Reflect and acknowledge your shortcomings and blind spots.
 Every company has to start somewhere.
 Sometimes as HR pros, we feel so overwhelmed by how much we have to do, it’s difficult to know where to start.
 And it’s always uncomfortable to point out our own failures.
 But acknowledging areas of weakness is the first step toward addressing them, so it’s likely the most important step of all.
-Take time to show up, listen, reflect, and put your policies under a microscope.
-Call out the problems, and even if you don’t have all the answers for how to fix them, let your employees know that you see the problem first, and that you are committed to taking steps to improve.

 I want to thank you for reading and encourage you to share your thoughts with me.
 Together we can make a difference, continue to evolve, and strive to do better and to be better.